meteor/galaxy-docs/content/deploy-troubleshooting.md

 - `meteor npm --save invariant`
 - `meteor npm --save object-assign`

+A common type of npm error will show up during the build process, in the 'All' or 'Service' tab of your logs.
+If you were deploying an example package using version number 1.0.0, it would show up as follows:

+`Failed at the example@1.0.0 install script 'prebuild --install'`

+This means that this package failed to install, using that version.
+A long term solution may involve either communicating with the package maintainer, or our release manager, to massage the issue.
+In the short term, the best immediate solution usually involves changing the version - either of the package version, or of the Meteor version, if builds suddenly start failing upon upgrading to a new Meteor version.

 If you happen to be using an older version of Meteor, consider updating to a more recent version, as that has been known to resolve issues in the past.

+If neither of those solutions work, try removing the package entirely, and making any necessary adjustments to your app to accommodate this change.

-A recommended method is to mimic Galaxy and run locally with `--production`.
+A recommended method for emulating Galaxy is to run locally with `--production`.
 The way node_modules are pulled in is different on a remote deployment to a server (including Galaxy) than when building locally.
 The `--production` setting will minimize and concatenate all the JS into one file.

 <h2 id="package-not-compatible">Package not compatible</h2>